WillFlame14/hanabi-bot/README.md

 # hanabi-bot
 A deterministic NodeJS bot that plays on the [hanab.live](https://hanab.live/) interface.
 Basic structure and ideas were taken from [Zamiell's example bot](https://github.com/Zamiell/hanabi-live-bot) (Python).
+You can play with it by inviting any of the `will-bot`'s to your table.

 It follows [H-Group](https://hanabi.github.io/) conventions.
 The goal of the bot is to play with humans, so it can handle suboptimal play within reason.
 However, it still expects that the conventions are followed (in terms of focus, chop, etc.) and does not perform any "learning" during a game.